MortalLizard/EmailParser/README.md

 ```

 ### 3. Parsing
-Once the tokens are generated, the parser organizes them into meaningful structures.
-The parser identifies important email components such as product details, order numbers, and user messages.
+The parser extracts key data such as names, dates, and order details from the token stream.
+Here's an example of parsed output based on your existing parser logic:

 **Parsed Output:**
 ```json